terra-money/validator-profiles/validators/terravaloper1vrkzjujfds9p8t5g0xety3e3ft4dep02etv9le/README.md

 We provide education and services for the developer community.

 ## Our Architecture
-We have enterprise-grade bare metal servers located in multiple regions: United States and Europe.
-Our team is comprised of developers and devops experts with over 10 years of experience.
+We have enterprise-grade bare metal servers located in multiple regions across the United States and Europe.

 ## Contact Us